-Special Hodge structures.
+Special Hodge structures

 A special Hodge structure is a polarizable rational Hodge structure whose Mumford-Tate group (G, h) satisfies (SV1).
-The next two results were noted in (Deligne 1972, 7.3).
+The next two statements are from Deligne 1972, 7.3.

 PROPOSITION 1.11.
-The special Hodge structures form a Tannakian subcategory of $Hdg{\mathbb{Q}}$.
+The special Hodge structures form a Tannakian subcategory of $Hdg{\mathbb{O}}$ .

-Proof.
+PROOF.
 A direct sum of special Hodge structures is obviously special.
-Let (V, h) be a special Hodge structure, and let (G, h) be its Mumford-Tate group.
-The Mumford-

-Tate group of any Hodge structure in the tensor category generated by (V, h) is a quotient of (G, h), and hence satisfies (SV1). \Box
+Let (V,h) be a special Hodge structure, and let (G,h) be its Mumford-Tate group.
+The Mumford-Tate group of any Hodge structure in the tensor category generated by (V,h) is a quotient of (G,h), and hence satisfies (SV1).